Hardw01f/VueJSEnv/README.md

 # VueJSEnv
-the Dockerfile for develop of Vue.js
+The Dockerfile for develop of Vue.js

+this Dockerfile is used another repository for build VueEnv

 ### Versions